deeppavlov/DeepPavlov/README.md

 }
 ```

+Simplified version of trainig pipeline contains two elemens: `dataset` and `train`.
+The `dataset` element currently
+can be used for train from classification data in `csv` and `json` formats.
+You can find complete examples of how to use simplified training pipeline in [intents_sample_csv.json](deeppavlov/configs/intents/intents_sample_csv.json) and [intents_sample_json.json](deeppavlov/configs/intents/intents_sample_json.json) config files.

 ### Train Parameters
 * `epochs` — maximum number of epochs to train NNModel, defaults to `-1` (infinite)
 * `batch_size`,